Wolverhampton Wanderers 0 Nottingham Forest 2

 Saturday 20 January 2018

-I went to that game with my schoolfriend Spencer, catching an Elcocks’ bus from their garage in Madeley.
+I went to the match with a friend from school, catching an Elcocks’ bus from their garage in Madeley.
 We stood in what was then known as the Enclosure, the paddock terrace in front of the Waterloo Road stand, behind the benches and beside the players’ tunnel.
+This was a good vantage point because there was no perimeter wall.
+Instead the terraces finished about three feet below pitch level, meaning that fans who wanted a worms’-eye view could lean on the very edge of the grass itself.

 Flesh and wine

-Of the six of us sampling the unique ambience of the Goalpost pre-match, only three were regular Wolves fans (this too made the result something of an inevitability).
-I expect they wished we’d stayed there.
-By the time we left, I was ravenous: I sorted this out at the Masala Express van next to the infamous subway, which is an amenity more grounds should have.
+Of the six of us sampling the unique ambience of the Goalpost pre-match, only three were regular Wolves fans (this made the eventual result something of an inevitability).
+At the end of the game I expect they wished we’d stopped there.
+I was ravenous by the time we left and sorted this out at the Masala Express van next to the infamous subway.
+Nostalgia for the past notwithstanding, pop up curry vendors are an amenity more grounds should have.

-The Wolves players were clearly better, individually.
-So they should have been, given how much they cost.
-But for whatever reason it didn’t happen for them today, and a niggling Forest side took full advantage with two deflected goals following poorly-cleared set pieces.
+This pitched a Wolves side top of the league and unbeaten in 13 games against a Forest team looking for Aitor Karanka’s first win as manager.
+Of course this was only ever going to end one way, and it did.
+In an echo of 1984 the match itself was a flat affair.
+Individually the Wolves players were clearly better than Forest’s.
+But for whatever reason it didn’t happen for them today, and the niggling visitors took full advantage with two deflected goals following poorly-cleared set pieces.
 It might have been different if Worrall had been sent off on 19 minutes for attempting to take Jota’s leg off above the knee.
 But it wasn’t.

 Teams and goals